Cyfrin/2024-03-snek-raffle/README.md

 When someone wins a snek, it should have all the functionality of a normal NFT.
 It should be able to be viewed, transferred, approved, etc.

-*Note: If you find an issue with `ERC721.vy`, ignore it.
-If the `snek_raffle.vy` forgets to inherit a function, or inherits it wrong, consider that a bug.
-But if the function itself is wrong in `ERC721.vy`, that's fine.
-We are pretending that contract is perfect for this review.*
+_Note: If you find an issue with [`ERC721.vy`](./contracts/libraries/snekmate/tokens/ERC721.vy), ignore it.
+If the [`snek_raffle.vy`](./contracts/snek_raffle.vy) forgets to import/export a function, or uses it wrong, consider that a bug.
+But if the function itself is wrong in [`ERC721.vy`](./contracts/libraries/snekmate/tokens/ERC721.vy), that's fine.
+We are pretending that contract is perfect for this review._

 ## Chainlink VRF